-Packet pickup was quick and easy the evening before the race at Cotter Schools, and there was also the option of packet pickup the morning of the race.
+When I ran this race in 2018, packet pickup was quick and easy the evening before the race at Cotter Schools, and there was also the option of packet pickup the morning of the race.
 I got my shirt, bib, and chip shoe tags (I hadn’t seen those in quite a few years) and was out in less than 10 minutes.
 Shirts and some other things were being sold there but honestly I just wanted to get to dinner so I didn’t spend any time looking around.
 There was a pre-race pasta dinner but I wanted to try some local barbecue instead.

 Race morning, November 17, was even chillier than I was hoping, at 31 degrees.
 Someone mentioned how it was 70 degrees at the start of last year’s race, so I was thankful it wasn’t that warm (but I think 70 at the start is unusual).
-Racers for the 5k, half marathon, and marathon all started together at 7 am but fortunately the course never felt crowded, even at the beginning.
+Runners for the 5k, half marathon, and marathon all started together at 7 am but fortunately the course never felt crowded, even at the beginning.

 Here’s part of why this course is so fast.
 The first mile was downhill, and the course leveled out after that.
 We turned around at about mile 7.5 so we didn’t have to go back up the hill from the first mile.
-The course was on quiet, country roads and while the course was open to traffic, the handful of drivers we did see were courteous and gave runners a wide berth when passing.
+The course was along quiet, country roads and while the course was open to traffic, the handful of drivers we did see were courteous and gave runners a wide berth when passing.
 We got a couple of glimpses of the White River but mostly we saw fields and rural homes.
 There was a field with a couple of horses watching us at one point too.

 Tailwind, water, and Gu gels were offered on the course.
 The volunteers at the aid stations were friendly and did a good job but there was almost no crowd support on the course, as would be expected for a small race in a rural area.